The Diefenbunker – Cold War Secret Defence Facility.

 In an abandoned gravel pit on the outskirts of the small Ontario farming community of Carp (just west of Ottawa) strange things were happening.
 It was 1959 and over the next two years this site was transformed into one of Canada’s primary Cold War secret defence facilities.
 A few months earlier Prime Minister John Diefenbaker had risen in the House of Commons to make this announcement: “…development of a decentralized federal system of emergency government with central, regional and zonal elements would proceed” (Hansard, Aug 21, 1958)

-The Diefenbunker, as it came to be known in conversation, was designed and constructed by The Foundation Company of Montreal.
-Construction was supervised by the army, with Lieutenant Colonel Ed Churchill, (Royal Canadian Engineers) as the project manager.
+The Diefenbunker, as it is known in conversation, was designed and constructed by The Foundation Company of Montreal.
+Construction supervised by the army, with Lieutenant Colonel Ed Churchill, (Royal Canadian Engineers) as the project manager.
 A number of significant technical achievements accomplished in realizing this project, two are particularly notable.

 Due to the lack of a suitable, nearby massif of hard rock, the usual approach to building a shelter to resist the direct effects of a nuclear weapon which consisted of tunnelling into and hollowing out a granite mountain could not be followed.
 Instead the designers built a monolithic heavily reinforced high strength concrete “box” and surrounded it with a 5-foot thick pad of compacted, well-drained gravel.
 The facility’s roof and base slabs are 5 foot thick and are 154 feet on a side.
 Thirty-six 4.5- foot diameter columns at 22 feet centers carry the blast load from the roof slab through four levels to the base.
 The column shear heads and bases flare out to 10 feet diameter and are specially reinforced with thick steel plates welded to large rolled steel H-sections that run down the center of each column.
 The walls of the building range from 2.5 feet to over 4 feet thick.
 This strength as needed to make sure that the facility could survive a 5-megaton ground detonation at 1.1 miles from ground zero.
 At such a distance the blast over pressure would have been over 100-psi and the “wind” passing over the structure would have exceeded 1000 mph!